otagobioinformaticsspringschool/2022-obss-day1/_episodes/04-R-basics.md

 > ## Reminder
 >
-> At this point you should be coding along in the "**genomics_r_basics.R**"
+> At this point you should be coding along in your
-> script we created in the last episode.
-Writing your commands in the script
+> notebook we created in the last episode.
+Writing your commands in the notebook
 > (and commenting it) will make it easier to record what you did and why.
 {: .prereq}